Best Workout for Chest

 - Slow and Controlled Tempo means 3 seconds up and 3 seconds down

-When it comes to building masculine square pecs these workout are really as good as it gets.
-First off you are going to be hitting your chest 2x per week.
-By working your chest 2x per week you can drastically speed up progress.
-In fact after a few weeks you should notice a bigger, fuller and more complete chest.
+When it comes to building masculine square pecs, these workouts are really as good as it gets.
+First off, you are going to be hitting your chest 2x per week.
+By working your chest 2x per week, you can drastically speed up progress.
+In fact, after a few weeks you should notice a bigger, fuller and more complete chest.

 For the last exercise we are going to increase the reps to 8-12 and decrease the rest time to 60 seconds.
 This is where your going to get the best muscle building effect since this will target mostly sarcoplasmic hypertrophy.
 You will actually notice your chest looking bigger for the next couple hours due to the ‘pump’ effect.

-If your looking to build the perfect lean and muscular physique than I highly recommend you checkout Visual Impact Muscle Building by Rusty Moore.
-This is my favorite muscle building workout book I have ever read.
-This book will teach you how to gain lean muscle properly and how to maximize muscle definition and density.
+If you’re looking to build the perfect lean and muscular physique than I highly recommend you checkout The Greek God Program.
+This program will teach you how to gain lean muscle properly and how to maximize muscle definition and density.